What would you like to pay for?

 Choose a payment, or start typing.
 (Ex: parking, property tax, inspection, etc.).

-The Environmental Control Board, under the Office of Administrative Trials and Hearings, adjudicates quality of life summonses issued by various City agencies.
+The Office of Administrative Trials and Hearings, adjudicates quality of life summonses issued by various City agencies.

 The Department of Finance accepts payments for parking and camera violations issued by the City of New York.